rishirathoree/Infrastructure-Provisioning-and-Configuration-Automation-with-Terraform-Ansible/README.md

 infrastructure.
 Follow the steps carefully to build a fully automated IaC workflow.

-## 📂 Step 0: Create VM Folder & Generate SSH Key
+## 📂 Create VM Folder & Generate SSH Key

 On your **local machine**, create a VM workspace and generate your SSH
 key: